kotaaaa/linebot/README.md

 - TODO Management Application with LineBot
 - If you type completed taskname, the task will be deleted.
-- TO delete all your task, please type "クリア" or "clear"
+- To delete all your task, please type "クリア" or "clear"

-### Techs
+## Techs

 | Tech       | Version  |
 | ---------- | -------- |